KanishAnand/BowlingGame/out/production/code/README.md

 2. Also `private JLabel nickLabel, fullLabel, emailLabel;` these variables were not used anywhere so I removed them.
 Initially they were declared globally.
 3. In NewPatronView file I replaced same code and made general function to add button 'MakeButton'
 4. Same way generalised function for making a panel 'MakePanel' is also made.
-5. Generalised function to set window position on the screen